-When you are continuously absent from our plan's service area for more than six months, we usually must disenroll you from our plan.
+If you do not permanently move, but you are continuously absent from our plan's service area for more than six months, we usually must disenroll you from our plan.
 However, we offer a supplemental benefit called the visitor/traveler program which includes all U.S. territories and remaining 49 states outside Wisconsin.
-This program is available to all Network Health Medicare Advantage PlatinumZero members who are temporarily in the visitor/traveler area.
-Under our visitor/traveler program you may receive all plan covered services at in-network cost sharing.
+This program is available to all Network PlatinumChoice members who are temporarily in the visitor/traveler area.
+Under our visitor/traveler program you may receive all plan covered services at innetwork cost-sharing.
 Please contact the plan for assistance in locating a provider when using the visitor/traveler benefit.